rhondusmithwick/CellSociety/Design.md

   * Methods: handleUpdate(double elapsedTime), setImage(Image image)
 * The CellManager will manage the cells so that they can be easily changed
 	* Fields: Collection<Cell> theCells
-  * private void createCells(String cellType, double gridWidth, double gridHdeight, int cellsPerRow, int cellPerColumn)
+  * private void createCells(String cellType, double gridWidth, double gridHeight, int cellsPerRow, int cellPerColumn)
-  * private static Cell createCell(String cellType, double width, double height, double x, double y)
+  * private static Cell createCell(String cellType, double width, double height, double x, double y) receive
   	* switch statements based on cellType?
     * returns a Cell of subclass cellType
-* The Grid class will recieve a list of cells from CellManager and allow them to be displayed
+* The Grid class will receive a list of cells from CellManager and allow them to be displayed
 *	The GUI class will display the options screen and monitor user input.
 It will redirect user signals to the appropriate CellSociety class method.